Flag of China: People's Republic of China

 Zeng Liansong, a citizen from Wenzhou, Zhejiang, was working in Shanghai when the announcement came out; he wanted to create a flag design to express his patriotic enthusiasm for the new country.
 In the middle of July, he sat down in his attic over the course of several nights to come up with designs.
 His inspiration for the current design came from observing how stars shine in the night sky.
 He thusly thought of a Chinese proverb, "longing for the stars, longing for the moon" (盼星星盼月亮, pàn xīngxīng pàn yuèliàng), which shows yearning.
 He viewed the CCP as the great savior (大救星, dà jiùxīng "great saving star") of the Chinese people, symbolized by the flag's largest star.
 The idea for four small stars came from "On the People's Democratic Dictatorship", a speech by Mao Zedong, which defined the Chinese people as consisting of four social classes, also traditionally referred to in Asian cultures as the four occupations (士農工商, shì nóng gōng shāng) ("Scholars, Peasants, Workers, Merchants").
 The color yellow implies that China belongs to the Chinese people, a "yellow race".
-After working out the details of the placement of the stars and their sizes (he had tried to put all of the stars in the center, but thought this too dull), he sent his "Five Stars on a Field of Red" (紅地五星旗, hóng dì wǔxīng qí) design to the committee in the middle of August.
+After working out the details of the placement of the stars and their sizes (he had tried to put all of the stars in the center, but thought this too dull), he sent his "Five Stars on a Field of Red" (紅地五星旗, hóng de wǔxīng qí) design to the committee in the middle of August.

-By 20 August, between 2,992 and 3,012 designs had been sent to the flag committee, including input from committee members themselves such as Guo Moruo and Tan Kah Kee.
+By 20 August, around 3,000 designs had been sent to the flag committee, including input from committee members themselves such as Guo Moruo and Tan Kah Kee.
 From 16 to 20 August, the designs were viewed at the Beijing Hotel and culled down to a list of 38.
 These designs are collected into a book named A Reference of National Flag Designs (國旗圖案參考資料).
 This book was then submitted to the newly established Chinese People's Political Consultative Conference (CPPCC) for further discussion.
 However, Zeng's design was not included until Tian Han nominated it again.